JoseIgnacioGC/codember-2023/README.md

 ## Folder Structure

-[Here](./src/CHALLENGES.md) you can see instructions on how to solve the challenges.
+[Here](./src/CHALLENGES.md) you can see instructions to solve the challenges.

 ```bash
 📂 .